-The making of regular cream ghee is quite simple.
+The making process The making of regular cream ghee is quite simple.
 Churn the collected cream a little bit and boil it.
 Voila, your regular cream ghee is ready.

 The making of Bilona ghee on the other hand is a 4 stage process.
 First the milk is simmered for 4 hours in an earthen pot over a wood flame.
 Then it is set to curd.
 The curd is now churned with the vedic bidirectional churning method (Bilona) to make white butter.
 This white butter is then boiled to make the Bilona Ghee.